 Counselling is a process that focuses on enhancing the psychological well-being of an individual.
 This is done by assisting and guiding the individual to resolve issues, difficulties, and / or problems in personal, social and / or psychological well-being.
 It can help individuals to reach their full potential and live an enriching life.

 Psychotherapy is the short form of the term ‘Psychological Therapy’.
 It is similar to counselling with the exception of the mental health practitioner using a specific modality that they have specialised in.

 What is a Counsellor?

 Counsellors are trained mental health clinicians.
 Most Counsellors in Singapore have a master’s degree in the field of Counselling.
-However, they may or may not have psychology / psychology-related degree (e.g. counselling, social work, nursing, etc).
 Counsellors are trained in the art of providing counselling to clients.
-Not all counselling master’s programme equip Counsellors with a psychotherapeutic tool or research skills.
+Not all counselling master’s programme equip Counsellors with a specific psychotherapeutic tool or research skills.
 Many of them further their training in a specific psychotherapy modality after graduation.

 What is a Psychotherapist?

-Most mental health clinicians who are trained in a specific set of psychotherapy tools may call themselves Psychotherapist.
-Some examples are Hypnotherapist, Art Psychotherapist, Cognitive Behaviour Therapist, Play Therapist, etc. Many Psychologists and Counsellors may call themselves as psychotherapists to appeal better to the public.
+Most mental health clinicians who are trained in a specific set of psychotherapy tools may call themselves a Psychotherapist.
+Some examples are ABA Therapist, Art Psychotherapist, Cognitive Behaviour Therapist, Hypnotherapist, Play Therapist, etc.

 Mental Health Practitioners / APACS Members